XiongWenye/Deep-learning-Cardiac-Cine-MRI-Segmentation/report/ppt.md

 ### Discussion - Baseline

-*    **RV Segmentation**: Achieved the highest mean Dice score.
-This is often expected as the RV is typically a large, relatively well-defined structure with good contrast against surrounding tissues in many MRI sequences.
+*    **LV Segmentation**: Achieved the highest mean Dice score.
+This is often expected as the LV is typically a large, relatively well-defined structure with good contrast against surrounding tissues in many MRI sequences.
-*    **LV Segmentation**: Also showed good performance.
-The LV cavity is usually clearly visible.
+*    **RV Segmentation**: Also showed good performance.
+The RV cavity is usually clearly visible.
 *    **MYO Segmentation**: Had the lowest mean Dice score.
-The myocardium is a thinner, more complex structure surrounding the LV, and its boundaries, especially with the LV cavity (endocardium) and epicardium, can be more challenging to delineate accurately, potentially leading to lower overlap scores.
+The myocardium is a thinner, more complex structure surrounding the RV, and its boundaries, especially with the RV cavity (endocardium) and epicardium, can be more challenging to delineate accurately, potentially leading to lower overlap scores.
 *    The standard deviations are relatively small, indicating consistent performance across the test slices.

 ---